Unalphabetical/Snake/README.md

 # Assignment
 Refactor and redesign the Snake game in [Chapter 17](https://github.com/PacktPublishing/Learning-Java-by-Building-Android-Games-Second-Edition/tree/master/Chapter17) to improve it's structure, readability, and maintainability.
 The goal is to separare different functions into their own classes and apply design patterns where appropriate.
 ## Features

 - Background music
 - Gamepad controls
-- Save system
+- Save and Leaderboard system
-- Delete button in case the save gets corrupted
+- Delete button in case the save or leaderboard gets corrupted
 - Multiple apples
   - Green
   - Orange
   - Purple
   - Blue
 - Powerups
   - Decrease size and score
   - Wrap around
   - 2x Speed
   - Inverted controls
 - More to come

 ## Tech Stack